-Despite efforts to support borrowers during this difficult time — such as postponing federal student loan payments until September 30, 2020 due to the CARES Act — it seems that student loan debt is causing more intense feelings for borrowers.
+Despite efforts to support borrowers during this difficult time — such as postponing federal student loan payments until September 30, 2020 due to the CARES Act and then a further extension until August 30, 2023, unless the lawsuits are settled earlier than that. — it seems that student loan debt is causing more intense feelings for borrowers.

 When we look at depression and anxiety due to coronavirus and student loan debt, the numbers are fairly similar but student loan debt still scores higher.